open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 The biggest difference between the client- and server-side feature flagging is the relative frequency of evaluation context changes within those two paradigms.
 In the typical server-side scenario - a service responding to http requests - the context for a feature flagging decision changes with every request.
 Every new request is coming from a new user, and a lot of the evaluation context which affects a feature flagging decision is based on the user making the request.

-In contrast, with a client-side app all feature flagging decisions are made in the context of the same user - the user interacting with the client-side app - and so the evaluation context is quite static.
+In contrast, with a client-side app all feature flagging decisions are made in the context of the same user - the user interacting with the client-side app - and so the evaluation context is relatively static.
 There are cases where evaluation context will change within a client-side app - when a user logs in, for example - but by and large with client-side code we can treat feature flag evaluation context as something that is fixed (while still providing mechanisms to update it).

 ### Flag evaluation is slow